philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 * How could you add Actual Start and Scheduled End to the email body?
 * How could you ensure user-friendly date formatting is used in the email body?
-* Is it possible to generate a table with overstay information and send only a single email?